 Contractual education students are those students for whom a district is paying tuition to another district or third-party entity to educate one of its students.
-Tuition is defined as money paid to cover the student's basic educational services.
+Tuition is defined as money paid to cover the student's general educational services.

 If a district is paying tuition for educational services at a non-district location, the district is entitled to submit the student for funding in its Student October Count data submission.
 In such cases, the district will be responsible for ensuring that it has all necessary documentation from the educational provider evidencing the student has met all funding requirements.
-Examples of educational providers include, but are not limited to: another Colorado public school district, a BOCES, a state or private facility, etc.
+Examples of educational providers include, but are not limited to: another Colorado public school district, a BOCES, a state or private facility, etc. The responsibility for ensuring funding and documentation requirements for courses offered by a third party are met lies with the district.